About

 Activity to Date

 Consisting of a broad spectrum of concerned stakeholders, including developers (both market-rate and affordable), URM property owners, historic preservationists, engineers, and neighborhood associations, ASAP has been actively exploring approaches to restore and upgrade these character-rich brick buildings before the next major earthquake renders them uninhabitable, or leads to their unplanned demolition.
-We believe that mandatory retrofit legislation is the only way to marshal all of the concerned stakeholders and resources required to solve this issue in an efficient and organized manner.
-The City of Seattle has been grappling with this challenge since it first passed and then repealed mandatory URM legislation over 44 years ago.
-Recognizing that an effective financing solution is a critical component of mandatory legislation moving forward, the Alliance proactively sought and received input from stakeholders and worked with them to design a financing solution that will best support the goals for the legislation.
+We believe that mandatory retrofit legislation is the only way to marshal all of the concerned stakeholders and resources required to solve this issue efficiently.

-Resolving the URM dilemma will leave Seattle a safer, more resilient and more equitable city for current and future generations and will serve as a model for other cities in King County and beyond that are seeking pragmatic solutions for upgrading their vulnerable buildings before it is too late.
+Resolving the URM dilemma will leave Seattle a safer, more resilient, and more equitable city for current and future generations.
+It will also serve as a model for other cities in King County and beyond that are seeking pragmatic solutions for upgrading their vulnerable buildings before it is too late.